DataDog/integrations-core/oracle/README.md

 #### Connecting to Oracle via TCPS

-To connect to Oracle via TCPS (TCP with SSL), uncomment out the `protocol` configuration option and select `TCPS`.
+To connect to Oracle via TCPS (TCP with SSL), uncomment the `protocol` configuration option and select `TCPS`.
 Update the `server` option to set the TCPS server to monitor.

 ```yaml